Vin Diesel: The Rock Says Fast & Furious Members Thanked After Criticizing Him

 Dwayne Johnson says team members reached out and thanked him after he publicly criticized his co-star from Fast and furious, Vin Diesel, on Instagram.

-In an interview with Vanity fair, Johnson talked about his post made during the filming of The Fate of the Furious , which targeted an anonymous male co-star who was later revealed to be the mainstay of the series, Diesel.
+In an interview with Vanity fair, Johnson talked about his post made while filming for The Fate of the Furious , which targeted an anonymous male co-star who was later revealed to be the mainstay of the series, Diesel.

 “Some behave like firm men and true professionals, while others do not.
 Those who don’t are too cowardly to do anything about it anyway.
 Slimy, ”Johnson wrote at the time.